networknt/light-doc/content/tutorial/portal/start-portal-service.md

     external: true
 ```

 As you can see there are two services are included.
-Both read corresponding config files and service jar files with volume mappings.
+Both read/write corresponding config files and service jar files with volume mappings.

 The hybrid-command service listens to port 8443, and hybrid-query service listens to port 8442.